oddz/dh150-audrey/index.md

 Drawing from these features, I sketched out further screen designs and outlined user flows.
 This step is essential, as ideas can finally be translated into an organized and much more tangible format.
 I sought to ensure that all the different screens had a logical connection, so that users would easily be able to understand the system.

-I crafted a homescreen to display upcoming tasks, a screen to display all lists, a "new task" screen, a "new list" screen, and a calendar viewing screen.
+I crafted a home screen to display upcoming tasks, a screen to display all lists, a "new task" screen, a "new list" screen, and a calendar viewing screen.

 With these screens, I created three possible tasks to test the features.